-Those who have undergone major neck or back surgery in recent weeks, have most likely experienced residual pain.
-Traditional open spinal surgery requires fairly large incisions and disruption or removal of a substantial portion of the spinal anatomy.
-In addition, after spinal fusion, the body will take time to adjust to the new presence of metal or plastic hardware.
+Those who have undergone major neck or back surgery in recent weeks have most likely experienced residual pain.
+Traditional open spinal surgery requires large incisions and disruption or removal of a substantial portion of the spinal anatomy.
+In addition, after spinal fusion, the body will take time to adjust to the new presence of metal or plastic implants.
 In short, postoperative pain is normal.
 Yet, at some point, the pain should fade.
-If it does not, or if it actually begins to get worse as time goes by, FBSS (failed back surgery syndrome) must be considered.
+If it does not, or if it actually begins to get worse as time goes by, FBSS (failed back surgery syndrome) could be the result.

 Symptoms of FBSS

 What are the symptoms of failed back surgery syndrome?
 The most obvious is persistent chronic pain that is not associated with the healing process.
 Here are a few of the symptoms.
 All may vary in severity:

 - New pain at a level different from the location treated